cdhiraj40/LeetDroid/README.md

 ## 🛠️ Installation Steps

+- Download from the Playstore or from the Release tab

+## 👨‍💻 Contributing

 1. Fork the project
 2. Clone the project
 3. Create a new branch (`git checkout -b new-feature`)